stipegrbic/stipegrbic.github.io-backup/source/_posts/data-affects-algorithm-performance.md

 tags:
 - software development
 ---
 The title is so obvious that you're probably wondering why I had to write a blog post about it.
-I'm also surprised how obvious truts must be repeated in order to comply with them.
+I'm also surprised how obvious truths must be repeated in order to comply with them.
 I'll explain what inspired me.
 <!--more-->

 ### Optimize